Revealing the diversity of Type IIn supernova progenitors through their environments: Introduction

 Direct detections for progenitors of clearly confirmed SNe~IIn in pre-explosion images have been limited.
-In the few cases where progenitors have been identified, they are consistently very luminous and blue, often exhibiting significant photometric variability, which are commonly reminiscent of luminous blue variable stars \citep[LBVs;][]{2007Gal-Yam,2011Smith,2011Smith4}.
-Traditionally, LBVs are considered as a short-lived transitional phase for the most massive single stars ($M_{\rm ini}>30$--40$M_{\odot}$) on their way to becoming Wolf–Rayet (WR) stars.
+In the few cases where progenitors have been identified, they are consistently very luminous and blue, often exhibiting significant photometric variability, which are commonly reminiscent of luminous blue variable stars \citep[LBVs;][]{2007Gal-Yam,2011Smith}.
+In the standard picture of single star evolution, LBVs are considered as a short-lived transitional phase for the most massive stars ($M_{\rm ini}>30$--40$M_{\odot}$) on their way to becoming Wolf–Rayet (WR) stars.
 The dense CSM observed for SNe~IIn can thus be naturally interpreted by the enhanced wind and/or giant outburst similar to those seen from local LBVs \citep{1994Humphreys,1999Humphreys}.
-However, the direct explosion of LBVs is inconsistent with the traditional view (the Conti scenario, \citealt{1971Conti}; see also \citealt{2003Heger}), and it is unclear whether all SNe~IIn progenitors, especially whose without direct detections, resemble LBVs prior to the explosion.
+However, the direct explosion of LBVs is inconsistent with the standard picture of massive single-star evolution (the Conti scenario, \citealt{1971Conti}; see also \citealt{2003Heger}), and it is unclear whether all SNe~IIn progenitors, especially whose without direct detections, resemble LBVs prior to the explosion.
 Alternatively, the high luminosity of the detected progenitors could be attributed to pre-SN outbursts \citep[e.g.,][]{2024Cheng}, or the uncertain evolutionary pathways such as binary mergers \citep[e.g.,][]{2014Justham}.

 Another powerful approach to constraining progenitors of core-collapse SNe is to analyze their local stellar environments.
 The principle is that massive stars ($M_{\rm ini}>8~M_{\odot}$) form in groups and share similar ages and metallicities, and they have short lifetimes and remain close to their birth sites.
 Since this technique does not rely on serendipitous pre-explosion images, it significantly enlarges the sample of SNe~IIn available for analysis.
 It also helps to avoid biases introduced by precursor outbursts \citep{2014Ofek_1}, the self-obscuration of LBVs \citep{2010Wachter}, and the potentially wide range of intrinsic luminosities among progenitors.
 Moreover, the physics of the evolution of most surrounding stars, in particular those on the main sequence is generally better understood than the nature of the presumed LBV progenitors.
 Using pixel statistics techniques, SNe~IIn have been found to have a similar association with star formation to the overall SNe~II(P) population and red supergiants (RSGs), which are weaker than that of Type~Ic~SNe and LBVs \citep{2008Anderson,2012Anderson,2014Habergham,2017Kangas}.
 Studies based on spatially resolved spectroscopy yield similar results, showing comparable environments for SNe~IIn and SNe~II in terms of metallicity and H$\alpha$ equivalent width \citep{2025Pessi,2025Xi}.
 These findings challenge the conventional view that SNe~IIn originate exclusively from very massive progenitors.